appseconnect/docs/_posts/Workflow-Management/Use Cases/2018-08-23-workflow-creation-with-reusable-data.md

 •	Actor – A list of the types of users who can engage in the activities described in the use case.
 Actor names should not correspond to job titles.
 •	Preconditions – A description of the relevant and non-trivial state(s) of the system prior to the use case starting.
-•	Basic Flow – The set of steps the actors take to accomplish the goal of the use case.
-A clear description of what the system does in response to each user action.
+•	Basic Flow – he user will execute the flow as given below

 •	Alternate Flows – Capture the less common user/system interactions, such as being on a new computer and answering a security question.
 •	Post-conditions – Anything that must be true when the use case is complete
 •	Exception courses – Descriptions of what the user will experience when something goes wrong.